Skip to content

 Ready to talk?

-Book the Three-Horizon review for your firm.
+Book the AI Portfolio Allocation Review for your firm.
 Walk into the next board meeting with the language.

 Three to four weeks.
 Me plus your Managing Partner plus your COO or IT Director.
 Board-ready output.
 The kill list usually pays for the engagement on its own.
 Typical follow-on is a Fractional Head of AI Transformation engagement to ship the Core bets.